A child at my son's school was recently diagnosed with something called "PANS."

 disorder (OCD) that come on very suddenly.
 They also may have sudden and severe

-kids have sleep problems or a sudden case of bedwetting.
+and some kids have sleep problems or a sudden case of bedwetting.

 It's unclear why these symptoms happen.
 One theory is that an earlier infection